This page is dedicated to resources, news, research, and insights to help those of you working with young people during the COVID-19 pandemic.

 You can access the HSE's information and guidance on COVID-19 here.

 CHILD PROTECTION AND WELFARE

 Our Garda Vetting Service Reopened on 27 April 27 2020 for all your vetting requirements.
 As the situation with COVID-19 is ongoing and many of you are working online with your groups, we want to be able to support you to the fullest at this time and so have relooked at how best we can reinstate the vetting service.

 Safety Tips for Working with Young People Online

 Due to current circumstances, we all find ourselves working remotely and communicating a lot more online with young people has become the new norm.
-Youth Theatre Ireland have issued guidance on working safely online to affiliate youth theatres.
+Youth Theatre Ireland have issued guidance on working safely online to affiliate youth theatres, which you'll find below.
 Some helpful tips are summarised in the document below for general use.